 How Long Does the Wild Atlantic Way Take?

-In reality, the Wild Atlantic Way route is 2,500 kilometres and most of it is on narrow country roads where you can’t drive too quickly.
+The Wild Atlantic Way route is 2,500 kilometres and most of it is on narrow country roads where you can’t drive too quickly.

 While you could certainly spend more time driving along the route (and we honestly recommend it), 2 weeks is just about the minimum that will allow you to travel from Kinsale in West Cork to the Inishowen Peninsula in County Donegal (or vice versa) while not feeling too rushed.